 May contain errors — check source documents for definitive information.

-This Water Bill aims to set clear targets for how water is managed, including rules about who owns water companies and how the country mitigates and adapts to climate change.
-It would require the government to publish and carry out a strategy to meet those targets, and create a Commission on Water to advise on the strategy.
-It also requires the Commission to establish a Citizens’ Assembly on water ownership and sets out related powers and duties along with other connected provisions.
+The Water Bill would set targets for the water sector, including rules about who owns water companies and how to respond to climate change.
+It would require the government to publish and implement a strategy to meet those targets, and would create a Commission on Water to advise on the strategy.
+The Commission would also be tasked with establishing a Citizens’ Assembly on water ownership.

 Generated 21 February 2026